 Students deferring admission or taking a gap year are not eligible to earn transfer credit.

-Courses listed with the prefix “U-” are University College courses.
+Courses listed with the prefix “U-” are CAPS (formerly University College) courses.
 You are permitted to take one such course each semester; however, they do not count toward your degree requirements and are not included in your GPA.